-The Subscription is providing hints to OLM which are used to determine exactly which version of an operator will get deployed onto the cluster, in this example OLM will look for an operator to deploy that belongs to the preview channel within a specified catalog index source.
+The Subscription is providing hints to OLM which are used to determine exactly which version of an operator will get deployed onto the cluster, in this example OLM will look for an operator to deploy that belongs to the candidate channel within a specified catalog index source.

 Note that exactly which operator version is deployed can depend on more than what you specify in the Subscription.
 On initial install, OLM will always attempt to install whatever is the head of the specified channel by default.
 Settings within the operator’s CSV also are used by OLM to determine exactly which operator version OLM will deploy or upgrade.

 Channel names are used to imply what form of upgrade you want to offer for your operator.
-For example, you might have an operator that has a preview or alpha version which is not supported as well as a version where support is offered.
+For example, you might have an operator that has a candidate or alpha version which is not supported as well as a version where support is offered.